openbibleinfo/Bible-Passage-Reference-Parser/js/eu/Readme.md

-In versions prior to the November 2015 release, this folder contained "eu"-style punctuation, where periods (".") are used in sequences and commas (",") are used to separate chapters and verses:
+In versions prior to the November 2015 release (1.0.0), this folder contained "eu"-style punctuation, where periods (".") are used in sequences and commas (",") are used to separate chapters and verses:

 ```javascript
 bcv.parse("Matt 1, 2.
 4").osis();